British Rail Class 380

-The British Rail Class 380 Desiro is a type of electric multiple-unit passenger train that operates on the National Rail network in Scotland, for ScotRail.
+The British Rail Class 380 Desiro is a type of electric multiple unit passenger train that operates on the National Rail network in Scotland, for ScotRail.

-The Class 380 operates out of Glasgow Central, Glasgow Queen Street, Ardrossan Harbour, Largs, Edinburgh Waverley and Ayr.
+The Class 380 operates various routes out of Glasgow Central.

-The Siemens Desiro UK family also includes units of Classes 185, 350, 360, 444 and 450.

 History

-The trains operate ScotRail services in the Ayrshire and Inverclyde region of Scotland and had originally been intended for the cancelled Glasgow Airport Rail Link.
+The trains operate ScotRail services in the Ayrshire and Inverclyde regions of Scotland and had originally been intended for the cancelled Glasgow Airport Rail Link.

 The contract was awarded to Siemens and announced by Transport Scotland on 11 July 2008.
 A total of 38 units were ordered, comprising 22 three-car and 16 four-car units.
 All 38 units are owned by Eversholt Rail, a rolling stock company (ROSCO) that leases them to ScotRail.

 Stations along the Ayrshire Coast Line and Inverclyde Line underwent platform extension works to allow the use of the longer trains.
 The trains were specified to have full access for disabled people and to have streamlined end corridor connections.
 On the unveiling of the first completed vehicle, it was announced that the fleet would be divided into two sub-groups, with the three-car units Class 380/0 and the four-car as Class 380/1.
 The first unit to be delivered arrived in the UK in August 2010.

 In September 2010, commissioning of the fleet was suspended by ScotRail due to technical issues with the trains.
 The reliability issues and extended commissioning period resulted in an initially reduced service on parts of the ScotRail network, including the newly re-opened Airdrie-Bathgate line.